m3o/docs/pages/faq.markdown

 micro login
 ```

-The Dev env is also subject to fair usage.
+The free plan is also subject to fair usage.
 There are no SLAs or support.
 The quota is capped at 1 core and 1GB total resources.

 ## Fair Usage Policy

 Our fair usage policy applies caps to usage on a per namespace basis.
 This is so we can maintain a shared system
 for everyone to use in coordination and have a great experience.
 The limits are below but may change, vary or include new resource types.

-### Dev
+### Developer

-The per namespace limits of the Dev environment
+The per namespace limits of the free plan

 - CPU - 1 core
 - Memory - 1 Gb
 - Disk - 10 Gb

-### Platform
+### Business

-The per namespace limits of the Platform environment
+The per namespace limits of the paid plan

 - CPU - 2 cores
 - Memory - 2 Gb